BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <div align="center"> <h2>🔥Transcription🔥</h2></div>

-> As of release v2.1+, my program allows you to transcribe a question into the clipboard and paste it into LM Studio.
-It uses the "faster-whisper" library, which relies upon the powerful Ctranslate2 library and the state-of-the-art "Whisper" models.
+> My program allows you to transcribe a question into the clipboard and paste it into LM Studio.
+It uses the powerful Ctranslate2 library and the state-of-the-art "Whisper" models.

 <div align="center">
   <h4>⚡Transcription Acceleration⚡</h4>